-But there are also things you can do around your home to help keep you safe from fire.
+There are things you can do around your home to help keep you safe from fire.

 - If you are tired or have been drinking alcohol, try to avoid cooking – you risk falling asleep and leaving your oven on which could cause a fire.

 - Never leave your cooker unattended, ensure it is switched off if you go out.

 - Clean the grill pan after use to avoid build up of fat deposits.

 - Keep the area around the cooker clear and never leave any electrical wires or cords near the cooker.